fusesource/rocksdbjni/readme.md

     ./configure --disable-shared --with-pic
     make

-Patch and Compile the leveldb project.
+Patch and Compile the rocksdb project.
 This produces a static library.

-    cd ${LEVELDB_HOME}
+    cd ${ROCKSDB_HOME}
     export LIBRARY_PATH=${SNAPPY_HOME}
     export C_INCLUDE_PATH=${LIBRARY_PATH}
     export CPLUS_INCLUDE_PATH=${LIBRARY_PATH}
-    git apply ../leveldbjni/leveldb.patch
+    git apply ../rocksdbjni/rocksdb.patch
-    make libleveldb.a
+    make librocksdb.a

-Now use maven to build the leveldbjni project.
+Now use maven to build the rocksdbjni project.

-    cd ${LEVELDBJNI_HOME}
+    cd ${rocksdbjni_HOME}
     mvn clean install -P download -P ${platform}

 Replace ${platform} with one of the following platform identifiers (depending on the platform your building on):